nonprobsvy: an R package for modern statistical inference methods based on non-probability samples

 family_outcome = "gaussian",

-control_outcome = controlOut(penalty = "lasso"),
+control_outcome = control_out(penalty = "lasso"),

-control_inference = controlInf(vars_selection = TRUE)
+control_inference = control_inf(vars_selection = TRUE)

 )